accdavlo/HighOrderODESolvers/README.md

       * Run the notebook [Guide](https://test-jupyter.readthedocs.io/en/latest/running.html#running)
       * Clone or download this repository (top right green button)
       * Test the installation with the [Chapter 0 Notebook](Chapter%200%20Test.ipynb)
-   * Google Colab is app that runs on Google Drive.
-After you installed it you can open the link of Google Colab below on your drive!
-[Google Colab Main Page](https://research.google.com/colaboratory), [FAQ of Google Colab](https://research.google.com/colaboratory/faq.html).
-Open the [Google Colab link](https://colab.research.google.com/github/accdavlo/HighOrderODESolvers/blob/master/Chapter%200%20Test.ipynb) of Chapter 0 and run all the cells.

 Schedule